WMCN (FM): Former on-air staff

 While most student presenters at college radio stations do not pursue careers in broadcasting, some use the experience as a springboard to larger venues.
 Gregory Keltgen, now better known as "DJ Abilities", got his start as a hip hop DJ providing scratches as part of his older brother Derek's show on WMCN.
 Brian Bull, currently an award-winning business and economics reporter for WCPN 90.3 ideastream and contributing reporter for National Public Radio, got his first job in radio hosting a weekly classical music program on WMCN during his freshman year.
 Joanna Stein, a 2006 Macalester graduate and WMCN veteran, joined the staff of National Public Radio's Morning Edition program.
-Minneapolis/St. Paul community radio station KFAI announcer Jennifer Downham, host of Groove Garden since 1994, says she did not "pursue her musical interests until she became a radio DJ" on WMCN.
+Jennifer Downham, former host of Groove Garden on Minneapolis/St. Paul community radio station KFAI, says she did not, "Pursue her musical interests until she became a radio DJ," on WMCN.
 Described as "the Queen Mother of the Twin Cities hip-shagging, funked-up improv music scene", the WMCN show she hosted was her first ever job as an announcer.